tbaums/www/content/blog/announcing-kudo-0.2.0.md

 ---
 title: Announcing KUDO 0.2.0
 date: 2019-06-07
+description:
+    We are proud to announce the release of KUDO v0.2.0!
 ---

+# Announcing KUDO 0.2.0

 We are proud to announce the release of KUDO v0.2.0!
 This release focuses on core infrastructure inside of KUDO as the format for developing operators and running operators stabilizes.